SarahBrown97/GatorMind/README.md

 # GatorMind

 This project uses Zoom SDK for peer-support implementation.
-Once you download the repo from github, extract it, then follow this link to import 2 modules named commonlib and mobilertc into the project application.
+Once you download the repo from github, extract it, then follow the links below to import 2 modules named commonlib and mobilertc into the project application.

 To import the 2 modules, first we need to download the zoom-sdk for android from [here](https://github.com/zoom/zoom-sdk-android/archive/master.zip)
 Then, unzip the file and follow the steps from [here](https://marketplace.zoom.us/docs/sdk/native-sdks/android/getting-started/integration)